Ulsan Science Museum

-Ulsan Science Museum is a science museum located in Ok-dong, Nam-gu, Ulsan, South Korea.
+Ulsan Science Museum (Korean: 울산과학박물관) is a science museum located in Ok-dong, Nam-gu, Ulsan, South Korea.
 Established in 2011, the museum has an area of 41000 m2 spread out over 6 floors.
 There is space for several exhibitions, a planetarium, and science labs and classrooms for educational courses.
 The exhibitions are almost entirely in Korean, but there are also English programs available for visiting schools.